Han-Cao/HarmoniSV/docs/VCF_manipulation/harmonize_header.md

 ## Examples

-The VCF headers from cuteSV, sniffles, and svim are harmonized.
-If one header occurs in more than one VCF, the priority is: sniffles > cuteSV > svim.
+In this example, the VCF headers from cuteSV, sniffles, and svim are harmonized.
+If one header occurs in more than one VCF, the priority is: sniffles > cuteSV > svim (based on the input order).

 ``` bash
 harmonisv harmonize-header \